Skip to main content

 Introduction to Creativity Theories

-As professionals seeking to enhance their creative abilities, gaining an understanding of creativity theories can provide valuable insights into the mysterious process of creativity.
-These theories can shed light on the mechanisms that underlie creative thought, and potentially help unlock the creative potential within each individual.
+As a professional seeking to enhance your creative abilities, gaining an understanding of creativity theories provides valuable insights into the mysterious process of creativity.
+These theories shed light on the mechanisms that underlie creative thought – and potentially help unlock the creative potential within you.

 The Importance of Theories in Understanding Creativity